rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 [fempeg]: https://github.com/pcwalton/fempeg
 [mre]: https://github.com/erickt/mre

+You may also be interested in browsing GitHub's [Rust] page.

 ### Does it run on Windows?

 Yes.
 All development happens in lock-step on all 3 target platforms.
 Using MinGW, not Cygwin.
 Note that the windows implementation currently has some limitations: in particular tasks [cannot unwind on windows][unwind], and all Rust executables [require a MinGW installation at runtime][libgcc].